-This must include a house number, street name, and city.
+This must include a house number, apartment or unit number (if applicable), street name, and city.
 Providing a post office box only is not sufficient.
 A signer who is homeless should describe where the signer lives or write "homeless."

 There is no limit on the number of nomination petitions one elector may sign for different candidates.